Can pet owners use CBD oil to treat cats with cancer? Is it safe?

 - Cancer affects cats in many ways and can drastically lower their quality of life.
 Symptoms such as persistent sores, changing lumps, lameness, unexplained bleeding, and loss of appetite are common among cats with cancer.
 (1)

 - Many medications are available to help alleviate the clinical signs of cancer, but can also cause adverse reactions to felines.
 Cannabidiol, also known as CBD, is a promising solution that could be a natural and safer remedy in treating cancer in cats.
 (2-3)

-- Several preliminary studies on CBD have shown that the phytocannabinoid can eliminate cancerous cells in the body, (4) and inhibit the growth of harmful tumors.
+- Several preliminary studies on CBD have shown that the phytocannabinoid might eliminate cancerous cells in the body (4).
+Results also showed that CBD inhibited the growth of harmful tumors in a lab setting.
 (5-6)